 - ½ teaspoon salt

-- To make asafoetida, simply combine onion powder and garlic powder in a bowl.
+- To make homemade asafoetida powder, simply combine onion and garlic powder in a bowl.

 - To use, simply add a small amount to your dishes as desired.

 - If you don't have garlic powder, you can use dried minced garlic or garlic flakes.

 - Store in an airtight container in a cool, dark place for up to three months.